droid85real/obsidian/Other/Git.md

 + `git config --global user.name "your name"` to set your name
 + `git config --global core.editor "code --wait"` to set default code editor
 + `git config merge.ff false` To turn off fast forward merge in repo (one time)
++ `git config --global init.defaultBranch main` To set default branch as main
++ `git config --global core.autocrlf true` for windows only
++ `git config --global core.autocrlf input` for linux only

 # `github` setup
 https://youtu.be/A4usVjplxbU